JureRot/stow_dotfiles/README.md

 For example to stow a file (for a specific topic) that is normally in `~/.config/folder/file.txt` you would create the following file structure in your home directory `~/stow_dir/topic/.config/folder/file.txt`
 Then using `stow topic` command in `~/stow_dir` a symlink to the `~/stow_dir/topic/.config/folder/` will be created in `~/.config/folder`.
+(When running the stow command, if the location where symlink should be created already contains the file name (in other words there is a conflict) you can add --adopt flag to move them first to stow_dir and than create symlinks.
+Note this might override some changes if not backed up.)
 Editing either file (the one in stow_dir or the symlink) will change both of them.

 So in this case all you need to do is version control the stow_dir and all you dotfiles will be backedup and in case you need to replace them you can just clone the entire stow_dir and call stow command for each of them (or for all of them using `stow .`)